 Customer service skills.
 From answering the phone to presenting a professional demeanor during a service appointment, a pest control business owner needs strong customer service skills.
 Good customer service will contribute to the business’ reputation, making this skill particularly important.

 Sales skills.
-A pest control business owner who has some sales experience can potentially increase the business’ profits by upselling services, such as by encouraging customers to sign up for a multi-month maintenance plan.
+A pest control business owner who has some sales experience can increase the business’ profits by upselling services, such as by encouraging customers to sign up for a multi-month maintenance plan.

 Management experience.
 If a business hires employees, the owner should have some management experience in areas like conducting interviews, training, and managing staff.